CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 ### Setup Wizard

 1. Open the URL in `github.setup.url` from `status.json`
+2. Choose whether you're integrating with GitHub.com or GitHub Enterprise Server
+3. Next choose New GitHub App
-2. If you want to create an app for your personal repositories, click the Create button under New Personal App
+4. If you want to create an app for your personal repositories, choose User app
-3. If you want to create an app for your organization:
+5. If you want to create an app for your organization:
-   1. Find the New Organization App section
+   1. Choose Orginization app
-   2. Type in the organization name in organization slug (ORGANIZATION from https://github.com/ORGANIZATION/REPO)
+   2. Type in the organization slug (ORGANIZATION from https://github.com/ORGANIZATION/REPO)
-   3. Click the Create button
+6. Click Create GitHub App to take you to GitHub to finish the setup
-4. Follow the instructions on GitHub
+7. Follow the instructions on GitHub
-5. When brought back to the setup wizard, click the install link
+8. When brought back to the setup wizard, click the install link
-6. Install the new app on your desired repositories
+9. Install the new app on your desired repositories

 ### Manually